By: Dave Chan and John Cunneen

-Unfortunately, many companies seem to simply go through the motions and use antiquated and increasingly unreliable methods to track reliability and, as a result, spend more downtime than needed conducting unnecessary maintenance.
-This not only increases costs but, more importantly, can put the safety of the aircraft at risk.
+Unfortunately, many companies seem to simply go through the motions and use antiquated and increasingly unreliable methods to track reliability, and as a result, spend more downtime than needed to conduct unnecessary maintenance.
+This not only increases costs but more importantly, it places the safety of the aircraft at risk.

 Digitalization can ease the burden of designing and manufacturing an aircraft, but it’s also a pivotal strategy to implement these digital tools to increase the efficiency of maintaining, repairing and operating the aircraft.